grscheller/web/src/blog.md

 between sentences.
 Won't have any effect on the rendered Markdown produced for this blog.
 At work I noticed that everyone below the age of about 35 never uses two spaces between sentences.
-Time to help progress the English language.
+Time to help progress the English language a little bit.

-In nvim help whether the documentation uses 1 or 2 spaces between sentences is a way to know if you are looking at newer Neovim or older Vim stuff.
+In nvim `:help`, one way to tell if you're looking at newer Neovim or older Vim docs is whether 1 or 2 spaces are used between sentences.

 As I write this, I feel completely handicapped by the native text editing interface GitHub provides.
 It is not as bad as the ones provides